joinpursuit/FSW-School-Classes/README.md

 3. As you saw in [`School.js`](./School.js) a `School` object has a method called `addClass()`.
 You will use this method to add a class to the school.
 Example:
     ```js
-    mySchool.addClass('physics'); // Creates a Class Object with the name physics
+    mySchool.addClass('physics', 'Henry Roman'); // Creates a Class Object with the name physics
     ```

 4. It is your responsibility to implement and write the code for all the `School` methods outlined in [`School.js`](./School.js).
 The comments above the methods document what the methods should do and return.
 You will use these methods in your server routes.